niveklabs/tfwriter/google-beta/r/google_compute_region_instance_group_manager.md

   default     = null
 }

+variable "distribution_policy_target_shape" {
+  description = "(optional) - The shape to which the group converges either proactively or on resize events (depending on the value set in updatePolicy.instanceRedistributionType)." type        = string default     = null
+}

 variable "distribution_policy_zones" {
   description = "(optional) - The distribution policy for this managed instance group.
 You can specify one or more values." type        = set(string)